Salt Lake City Intermodal Hub: Future plans

-Future expansion of the FrontRunner is anticipated to eventually include service north to Brigham City and south to Payson and possibly Santaquin or maybe even Nephi.
+Future expansion of the FrontRunner is anticipated to include service north to Brigham City and south to Payson.

-There are ongoing studies regarding the feasibility of resuming Amtrak's Desert Wind and Pioneer routes.
-However, most of the current focus regarding the Desert Wind route is between Los Angeles, California, and the Las Vegas Valley in Nevada.
-Also, of the four possible routes considered for the Pioneer, two of them run from Denver, Colorado, through southern Wyoming to Odgen, then north to Pocatello, Idaho, thereby entirely bypassing Salt Lake City.
+There have been studies regarding the feasibility of resuming Amtrak's Desert Wind and Pioneer routes.
+In 2022, the Federal Railroad Administration began a study to identify intercity passenger routes for further evaluation and funding.
+Out of the 15 routes identified, two routes that ran through Salt Lake City were featured.
+Included is a Los Angeles, California to Denver, Colorado; and a Seattle, Washington to Denver, Colorado route.
+Further evaluation and funding would be required to proceed with creating such routes.

 UTA eventually plans to relocate its nearby headquarters to a new building adjacent to the Intermodal Hub.
 This would coincide with redevelopment of the area between the Intermodal Hub and the Rio Grande Depot by the Redevelopment Agency (RDA) of Salt Lake City, a project known as Station Center.
 Plans call for large amounts of new housing and office development, and in 2021 the University of Utah entered into an agreement with the RDA to acquire land in the Station Center project area for a satellite campus.
 While current plans label the historic Rio Grande Depot as a "barrier to development" because of the way it blocks 300 South street, some citizens are calling for it to once again become the city's principal train station by diverting rail traffic along the still-existing 500 West right-of-way.